Accept inherited property or reject the inheritance? The extract from the land register provides you with information!

 For a precise assessment, we are at your disposal personally.

-Selling a house, flat or plot of land as a community of heirs
+Selling a house, apartment or land as a community of heirs

-These taxes apply when selling an inherited property
+These taxes are due on the sale of an inherited property

 In principle, every heir has the obligation to pay inheritance tax.
 The amount of the tax burden depends on the value and the degree of kinship of the heirs.
 Depending on the relationship, there are allowances for which no inheritance tax is due.